Skip to Main Content

 • What motivates them to attend?
 Are your audience members drawn to the story, the spectacle, or the sense of community?

 Use past ticket sales and campaign data to identify patterns.
 Are certain shows more popular with certain demographics?
-Use this knowledge to segment your audience into groups with similar preferences and behaviors like “family-focused” or “date night.”
+Use this knowledge to segment your audience into groups with similar preferences and behaviors, like “family-focused” or “date night.”

 Build a Strong Brand